habp22/HarrietAnnPythonAssignment1/README.md

         The sheep are mapped onto the environment.
         The code gets the sheep to move around in a for-loop through a dictated number of iterations.
         The code also gets the sheep to eat the environment and store values from what it eats.
         At the end, sheep who have been greedy and ended up with a store of more than 100 values will be sick and empty their stores.
-This will be reflected in the plot of the           environment.
+        This will be reflected at the end on the plot of the environment.
   ### 3. Communicating Practical
         Again, this practical contains a framework and the main program.
         The aim of this practical is to get the sheep to interact with one another by sharing resources between them.